commercialhaskell/stack/doc/hpc_command.md

 `stack test --coverage` is quite streamlined for the following use-case:

-1. You have test suites which exercise your local packages.
+1. You have test suites which exercise your project packages.

 2. These test suites link against your library, rather than building the library directly.
 Coverage information is only given for libraries, ignoring